Enjoy Travel to Japan!

 Summary

-Kasuga Taisha is a special shrine where beautiful vermilion architecture, mystical lanterns, and rich nature are harmoniously combined.
+Kasuga Taisha is a special shrine where beautiful vermilion architecture, mysterious lanterns, and rich nature come together.

-Not only is it of high historical value, but the scenery changes with the seasons, offering new discoveries with each visit.
+Not only is it of high historical value, but it also offers seasonal scenery year-round, so every visit brings new discoveries.

-As a highlight of Nara tourism, be sure to visit Kasuga Taisha to experience the beauty of Japanese tradition and nature!
+As a highlight of sightseeing in Nara, be sure to visit Kasuga Taisha to experience the beauty of Japan's traditions and nature!

 Frequently Asked Questions